What is The ABCDE Test in Dermatology?

 A good measuring device for measuring moles is the erasers that many pencils have on the end.
 It’ll give you a good visual, as the size of the eraser is about 1/4 inch.

-Finally, the evolution of a certain mole must be considered.
-If it presents progressive changes in color and size or has other spots around it, then it’s a clear sign that it could be a melanoma.
+Finally, the evolution of the mole must be considered.
+If it presents progressive changes in color and size or other spots appear around it, it’s a clear sign that it could be melanoma.

-You can do this quick test on your own in addition to your annual skin check-up to prevent any type of problem.
-If you find an anomaly, don’t hesitate to consult your doctor before the year is up.
+You can do this quick dermatological exam in addition to having an annual dermatological review to prevent any type of problem.
+In the event that you find any anomaly, don’t hesitate to see a doctor.

-The main preventive measure is to avoid sun exposure and artificial sources of UVA rays.
-It’s important to highlight the importance of avoiding tanning beds, as well as using a suitable amount of sunscreen every day.
+The main preventive measure is protection against solar radiation and artificial sources of UVA rays.
+It should be noted how important it is to avoid UV self-tanning booths, as well as using a suitable sunscreen on a daily basis.

 Here are some steps you should take to try to prevent skin cancer:

-- Don’t expose yourself to the sun without protection.
-It should contain at least 30 SPF (sun protection factor), although in this case, 50 SPF is more effective.
+- Don’t expose yourself to the sun without photoprotection: You should use protection of at least 30 SPF, although 50 is more effective.

-- Avoid sunbathing between noon and 5 pm, especially during summer, which tends to be the hottest time of the year.
+- Avoid sunbathing between 12 in the morning and 5 in the afternoon, especially during the hottest times of the year.

-- Don’t overexpose children under three years of age to the sun.
-If they must be outside, then protect them with hats and sun lotion in accordance to their skin type.
+- Don’t expose children under 3 years of age to the sun.
+Protect them with caps and photoprotector adapted to their skin type.